 - College preparation: EnvironMentors provides students with a range of college preparation activities, including exposure to a college campus, labs, and library; assistance with college applications and financial aid; and an introduction to environmental and natural resource degree programs.
 Over 10 college scholarships are awarded to top students each year.

-Over the course of the school year, students work with mentors to develop rigorous environmental science projects based on relevant environmental circumstances in their communities.
-Upon completion of their chosen research projects, they develop lesson plans and present to an elementary school class, at local science fairs, as well as at the annual EnvironMentors Science Fair where they have a chance to compete for college scholarships.
+Upon completion of their chosen research projects, they develop lesson plans and present to an elementary school class, at local science fairs, as well as at the EnvironMentors National Fair in Washington, DC, where they have a chance to compete for college scholarships.